Diseblog/Diseblog.github.io/README.md

 # Diseblog.github.io
-Undiluted blogs at your finger tip
+Undiluted blog at your finger tips